jesseskinner/hover/README.md

 ## Documentation

-Hoverboard is a function that takes a store as a single parameter, either an object or a function, and returns an object containing actions.
+Hoverboard is a function that takes an actions object and returns a store object.

 ### Syntax